 When Business Logic Is Still Undefined

 Document your business logic first.
-Then encode it into the skill.
-Trying to do both simultaneously leads to skills that give different answers depending on when you ask the same question.
+Then encode it into the Skill.
+Trying to do both simultaneously leads to Skills that give different answers depending on when you ask the same question.

-Other Open-Source Claude Marketing Skill Collections
+Other Open-Source Claude Marketing Skill and Plugin Collections

 Conclusion